yungyuc/nsdhw_22au/project/DerrickPikachu/README.rst

 Schedule
 ========

-* Planning phase (6 weeks from 9/19 to 10/31): prepare proposal and create repository
+* Planning phase (6 weeks from 9/19 to 10/31): prepare proposal, study A* search and create repository
-* Week 1 (10/31): study A* search
+* Week 1 (10/31): build the project docker image and project prototype
-* Week 2 (11/7): build the project docker image and project prototype
+* Week 2 (11/7): define the environment base interface
 * Week 3 (11/14): implement the example game
 * Week 4 (11/21): unit test for example game
 * Week 5 (11/28): implement the A* search engine